 With Treatment

-Institute For Human Resources is treatment center located at 310 East Torrance Avenue in the 61764 zip code in Pontiac, IL that offers medication-assisted substance use treatment.
-It accepts domestic violence victims, teenagers and people with trauma into its treatment service.
-Some of the treatment approaches used by Institute For Human Resources consist of substance use counseling, cognitive behavioral therapy and matrix Model.
+Institute For Human Resources is treatment center located at 310 East Torrance Avenue in the 61764 zip code in Pontiac, IL that offers medication-assisted addiction treatment.
+It accepts domestic violence victims, people with trauma and teenagers into its treatment service.
+Some of the treatment approaches used by Institute For Human Resources consist of substance use counseling, 12-step facilitation and dialectical behavior therapy.

 Address: 310 East Torrance Avenue, Pontiac, IL 61764